 "In accordance with section II.C.2.g.(i)(a) of the PAPPG, sponsor approval is required if upon issuance of this Award, the Senior Personnel will exceed the two-month limitation for all effort on NSF Awards in the UW's fiscal year.
 For this proposal submission, we expect that <<NAME SENIOR PERSONNEL>> will expend <<XX>> months on this Award and that, combined with existing NSF Awards, will put them over the two-month limit."

-If the proposal is fully funded, that would count as approval for that Senior Personnel to exceed the limit.
+If the proposal is fully funded, the inclusion of this statement ensures budget approval is extended to the excess personnel effort.

 NEW HIRES